rexshihaoren/SimpleDB/CS186-proj2/README.md

 2.1.
 Filter and Join

-Recall that SimpleDB DbIterator classes implement the operations of the relational algebra.
-You will now implement two operators that will enable you to perform queries that are slightly more interesting than a table scan.
+SimpleDB DbIterator classes implement the operations of the relational algebra.
 Filter: This operator only returns tuples that satisfy a Predicate that is specified as part of its constructor.
 Hence, it filters out any tuples that do not match the predicate.
 Join: This operator joins tuples from its two children according to a JoinPredicate that is passed in as part of its constructor.
 We only require a simple nested loops join, but you may explore more interesting join implementations.
 Describe your implementation in your project writeup.
 Exercise 1.
 Implement the skeleton methods in: